XinFinOrg/BlockDegree/content/blockchain-network/4_smart-contracts-on-the-xdc-network.md

 - **Tokenization:** Create digital tokens representing real-world assets like real estate or stocks, which can be traded or used as collateral in financial transactions.

-   ## 4.2: Creating and Deploying Smart Contracts on XinFin
+## Creating and Deploying Smart Contracts on XinFins

 - Creating and deploying smart contracts on the XinFin blockchain involves several steps.
 XinFin is a blockchain platform that is designed for enterprise use cases, and it uses the XinFin XDC protocol for creating and executing smart contracts.
 Here's a high-level overview of the process: